fctr-id/okta-ai-agent/README.md

 &nbsp;

 ## ⚠️ MAJOR ARCHITECTURE UPGRADE
-> **IMPORTANT**: Version 1.1-beta builds upon the revolutionary multi-agent architecture introduced in v1.0, adding enhanced performance optimizations, advanced strategy planning, and refined user experience.
+> **IMPORTANT**: Version 1.1-beta builds upon the revolutionary multi-agent architecture, adding enhanced performance optimizations, advanced strategy planning, and refined user experience.
 This represents the evolution of the unified agent system with enterprise-grade improvements.
 >
 > **Previous v0.6.x users:** This version uses an entirely different approach.
 Your existing setup will work, but to access the new unified agent capabilities, follow the new installation process.
 >